 Maria Photinakis (she/her) is an illustrator and comic book artist exploring science fiction and autobiographical narratives about resilience, alienation, and self-discovery.

 Liminal State, her comic on grief and post-partum anxiety, won a MICE 2019 grant.
 She is documenting life with a young child while social distancing in a visual journal called “Extraordinary Times” on Webtoons.

 She lives in Waltham, Massachusetts and has a B.A. in Journalism from UMass Amherst.

-I grew up in an immigrant household and have spent a lot of my life studying language and culture, both my family’s own and others.
+As the child of immigrants to the US, I have spent a lot of my life studying language and culture from an outsider perspective, both my family’s own and others.
 Common themes throughout much of my work relate to identity, how we choose to self-define, and how cultural heritage can be both a source of strength or a burden.

 I grew up in a Greek-American community in Lowell, Massachusetts and was mesmerized by the Byzantine mosaic iconography that surrounded me at home and in my community church.
 These icons were heavily visually stylized and designed to convey story and meaning without much if any text.
 The visual narratives and conventions of those icons still influence my work today.

 While in school studying Journalism, I also studied French language and culture for a semester at the Sorbonne in Paris, as well as Japanese language and traditional puppet theater (bunraku) during a summer semester in Shiga prefecture in Japan.
 My experiences within parts of the Greek, French, and Japanese cultures all have indelibly left their mark on the lens I use to observe and document the world.